rakeshdavid/InteractiveAvatar/README.md

 To start your 'session' with a Interactive Avatar, first click the 'start' button.
 If your HeyGen API key is entered into the Server's .env file, then you should see our demo Interactive Avatar appear.

-If you want to see a different Avatar or try a different voice, you can close the session and enter the IDs and then 'start' the session again.
-Please see below for information on where to retrieve different Avatar and voice IDs that you can use.
+If you want to see a different Avatar, try a different voice, or switch Knowledge Bases, you can close the session and change the settings in the configuration panel, then 'start' the session again.

+### Knowledge Base Selection

+The application now supports multiple Knowledge Bases for different conversation experiences:

+- **Trashtalking Therapist** - A sassy therapeutic assistant that provides helpful advice with attitude
+- **Trash Talking Santa** - A festive Santa with a mischievous personality and playful banter

+You can switch between these Knowledge Bases using the dropdown selector in the configuration panel.

 ### Which Avatars can I use with this project?